sda-community-plugins/component-templates/adhoc-deploy/README.md

-In order to use the template you will also need to create a Deployment Automation [System Property](http://help.serena.com/doc_center/sra/ver6_3/sda_help/sra_adm_sys_properties.html) called `adhocScripts` that refers to the location of the IIS `AppCmd.exe` program on your server, e.g. `C:\Temp\Deployment Automation Scripts`.
+In order to use the template you will also need to create a Deployment Automation [System Property](http://help.serena.com/doc_center/sra/ver6_3/sda_help/sra_adm_sys_properties.html) called `adhocScripts` that refers to the location of the XSLT transformation scripts on your server, e.g. `C:\Temp\Deployment Automation Scripts`.
 For production usage this property would be better set as a [Resource Property](http://help.serena.com/doc_center/sra/ver6_3/sda_help/sra_resource_props.html#sraresourceprops) but is system wide property here for simplicity.